gophergala2016/rex/README.md

 to provide a low barrier to entry by utilizing existing commodity phones and set-top boxes.

-This project contains working example application to demonstrate the core technologies.
+This project contains working example applications to demonstrate the core technologies.
 The core deliverable is the open source messaging framework that can be used to build more advanced games when more resources (i.e. time and money) are available.